Passion4film/Milestone-Project-3/README.md

 -   The website was tested on Responsinator to ensure responsiveness on all devices.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 This was done by frequently moving from one page by clicking the button links for all pages on all devices.
--   A large amount of testing of the dtatbase C.R.U.D functions was completed during development.
+-   A large amount of testing of the database C.R.U.D functions was completed during development.
 After every change the site was tested to ensure no new issues or bugs were located.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues, they reported a success on all fronts.
 -   The website was tested on [Lighthouse](https://developers.google.com/web/tools/lighthouse) and achieved a high score on all issues: